 Where was Sergei Shoigu?
-Russia’s missing Defense Minister resurfaces.
+Russia’s missing defense minister resurfaces.

 As Moscow became increasingly isolated, global speculation swirled: Where was Sergei Shoigu?

 Then, on Saturday, the Defense Ministry posted an official video showing Shoigu leading a meeting on military procurement.
-He sat at the head of a table of about a dozen senior defense officials, including Chief of the General Staff of the Armed Forces, Valery Gerasimov.
+He sat at the head of a table of about a dozen senior defense officials, including the chief of the General Staff of the Armed Forces, Valery Gerasimov.

-Here’s what we know about Sergei Shoigu and his disappearance from public view.
+Here’s what we know about Shoigu and his disappearance from public view.